 Shorter post today as my last one started getting a bit too personal – Time to reign it in a bit but before I do entirely, I think it’s appropriate to mention the “break-up song”.
 I don’t know if anyone has ever conducted a study on this but looking at any long list of songs, they do, in an awful lot of cases include the word love in the title.
-Even if the word is not in the title it’s included in the lyrics and I would guess that about 80% of songs are either about new-found love, unrequited love or lost love.
+Even if the word is not in the title it’s included in the lyrics and I would guess that about 80 per cent of songs are either about new-found love, unrequited love or lost love.
 The rest will be dance tracks, novelty songs or ones that deal with meatier topics, but where would we be without the love song?

 Writing last time about Carole King’s It’s Too Late made me think about the “break-up song”.
 (Being literal here and talking about songs that are about break-ups as opposed to ones dedicated to getting women through break-ups, by making them feel good about themselves – Not sure about this myself as it’s a process, and ultimately only time seems to heal, but whatever helps.)